-This guide will give you all the information you need in order to plan your visit from La Paz and Puno to Copacabana and Isla del Sol in Bolivia.
+Puno to Copacabana by bus takes about 4 hours.
+From Bolivia, La Paz to Copacabana also takes about 4 hours by bus.
+This guide will give you all the information you need in order to plan your trip from La Paz and Puno to Copacabana and Isla del Sol in Bolivia.
 You will find here bus and boat schedules and suggestions on what to do and where to go.

 Bus from La Paz to Copacabana